Why Finding the Best Flood and Security Lights Matters

 Bulb Types

-Security and flood lights for home use will most often be incandescent or LED lights.
-While incandescent fixtures and bulbs are typically less expensive than comparable LED products, outdoor LED flood lights use less energy to produce a similar level of light, so these lights can save on the cost of operation over time.
-LED lights also have a longer life, so you won’t need to replace them as often.
-And, by design, LED lights produce directional light, which is a key factor for flood lights.
+Security and flood lights are either incandescent, halogen or LED (light-emitting diode) lights.
+Incandescent fixtures and bulbs are typically less expensive to purchase than comparable LED fixtures.
+Halogen lights are a type of incandescent light that produces bright, intense light and halogen bulbs typically last longer than standard incandescent bulbs.
+LED flood lights use less energy to create a similar level of light to comparable incandescent and halogen lights, so they can save on the cost of operation over time.
+LED lights also have a longer life, making them the best outdoor security lights for some homes, since they need replacement less frequently.
+And, LED lights produce directional light, which is a key factor for flood lights.

-Brightness is indicated in watts for incandescent lights.
-For LED lights, brightness is indicated in lumens.
-In both cases, higher numbers mean more light.
-Many fixtures that use screw-in bulbs can accept either incandescent or LED bulbs.
-LED lights will often have a wattage equivalent to help match brightness when upgrading from incandescent lights.
+Incandescent lights indicate brightness in watts.
+LED lights indicate brightness in lumens.
+Higher numbers mean more light.
+Many fixtures that use screw-in bulbs accept either incandescent or LED bulbs.
+LED lights often have a wattage equivalent to help match brightness when upgrading from incandescent lights.

 Our light bulb guide and LED light guide give you details on different light types, brightness and color temperature so you can be sure you’re choosing the best type of security lights for your home.